Digital Leadership: Changing Paradigms for Changing Times (Keynote, Workshop, or Breakout Session)

 Leading the Maker Movement (Keynote or Breakout Session)

 The maker movement in schools focuses on the natural learning curiosity of students where they tinker, invent, create, and make to learn.
 Makerspaces in schools tap into student passions and combine that with open-source learning, contemporary design and powerful personal technology like 3-D printers.
-This session will walk attendees through the creation of engaging makerspaces in any K-12 school and the foundational elements that can be purchased within any school budget. **During a three-hour workshop attendees will engage in a maker activity.
+This session will walk attendees through the creation of engaging makerspaces in any K-12 school and the foundational elements that can be purchased within any school budget.

 Digital Pedagogy for Deeper Learning (Keynote, Workshop, or Breakout Session)